wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 <a target="_blank" href="https://www.indeni.com/">Cloudrail from Indeni</a> is a freemium scanner utility which audits Terraform IaC code for security concerns.
 It calls itself "context-aware" because (although Terratest requires that you deploy the infra and run tests against the live infra), Cloudrail takes a hybrid (SAST+DAST) approach - parsing static TF files into a database (of resources in a python object) and "continuously" comparing that against the live infrastructure in a separate python object fetched dynamically using their <a target="_blank" href="https://github.com/indeni/dragoneye">Dragoneye data collector</a> (for AWS and Azure).

-When run on local envrionments, security scanning achieves "shift left".
+When run on local environments, security scanning achieves "shift left".

 <a name="InstallCheckov"></a>